 European Reference Networks (ERN)

 SJD Barcelona Children’s Hospital forms part of the European Reference Networks (ERN) to improve patient care and to share information with other European reference centres.
-We currently have nine accreditations as a European centre of expertise working as a network with other health centres that are highly specialised in rare diseases.
+We currently have fourteen accreditations as a European centre of expertise working as a network with other health centres that are highly specialised in rare diseases.
 The objective is to improve the diagnosis and treatment of these diseases and provide the highest quality of care.
 ERN accreditation is granted to centres that serve as a hub for biomedical research and knowledge.

 European Children's Hospitals Organisation (ECHO)

 SJD Barcelona Children's Hospital is a founding member of the European Children’s Hospitals Organisation (ECHO).
 Made up of hospitals from across Europe and neighboring countries, ECHO’s mission is to advocate for children’s health and their access to the best quality care.
 ECHO does this by promoting communication, benchmarking, and networking between European children’s hospitals.
 By working together and building on the strengths of individual members, ECHO aims to help ensure children get the care they need while maximising the value of services we offer to our patients and communities.

 Joint clinical simulation training program

 On an international scale, our partnership with the Boston Children’s Hospital has led to us using the same training methods (Harvard Medical School Teaching Hospital).
 In addition, the Darwin Pediatric Simulation Program is associated with SIMPeds, the pioneering training programme developed by Boston Children’s Hospital.

 Both centres also collaborate in the design, analysis and creation of new spaces in which the recreation of real scenarios makes it possible to study and make improvements before implementing changes in the hospital’s services and units.